Gardening Guidelines and Expectations 2022 River Valley Area Community Gardens, Incorporated

-Welcome to the 2021 Gardening Season!
+Welcome to the 2022 Gardening Season!
 The Board of Directors of River Valley Area Community Gardens (RVACG), wants you to have a great experience gardening.
-Please notify a Board member if you have a question or a suggestion.
-Garden Plots: Each plot must be used for the cultivation of vegetables, flowers, fruit, or herbs.
-Gardeners may not sell produce.
-Excess produce may be shared with area food pantries, friends, school kitchens, nursing homes, etc.
+Please notify a Board member if you have a question.

 Expectations of Gardeners: Throughout the course of the growing season Gardeners are expected to

 Plant inside the boundaries of the plot.
 Allow 1 foot on each side to take into consideration the growth or spread of plants being planted so that they stay within the plot boundaries and the sides are easy to mow.

 Enter the plot of another gardener only when invited or permission is given.